VladBangPao/Pipa/README.md

                   {/*place your stream manipulation here*/},
             ]
       }

+      //OR:
+      job = {
+            /*just assume you have rs and ws node streamables exposed to you here and manipulate your rstream and send it to wstream*/

+      }

-      //You can add a job by:
+      //You can add these jobs by:
       pipa.push(job)
       pipa.config({/*some config*/})